ekmett/cadenza/bench/README.md

 of an entire closed benchmark program. `Add` and Kotlin both stop at the limit;
 the old Kotlin baseline performed one extra increment. `AddLet` measures recursive let independently because the reference interpreter does not support that construct.
-Its simple counter can be optimized nearly to returning the limit;
-do not interpret that workload as general interpreter throughput. `Accumulate` performs a modular sum on every recursive step to measure a loop with useful work.
+Both simple counters can be optimized nearly to returning the limit; do not interpret those workloads as general interpreter throughput. `Add` checks every varying input during setup. `Accumulate` performs a modular sum on every recursive step to measure a loop with useful work.
 `FixedAccumulate` performs a modular sum through `fixNatF`, whose current type accepts one natural-number state.
 It encodes the index and accumulator in that